Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-Spira-with-OnTime-11.md

 Go to the Inflectra website and open up the page that lists the various downloads available for Spira (<http://www.inflectra.com/SpiraTeam/Downloads.aspx>).
 Listed on this page will be the OnTime11 Plug-In for Spira.
 Right-click on this link and save the Zip compressed folder to the hard-drive of the server where Spira is installed.

-Open up the compressed folder and extract the OnTimeDataSync.dll file and place it in the C:\\Program Files\\Spira\\Bin folder (it may be SpiraTest or SpiraPlan depending on which product you're running).
+Open up the compressed folder and extract the OnTimeDataSync.dll file and place it in the C:\\Program Files\\Spira\\Bin folder (folder can named as SpiraTest, SpiraTeam or SpiraPlan depending on which product you're running).
 This folder should already contain the DataSyncService.exe and DataSyncService.exe.config files that are the primary files used for managing the data synchronization between Spira and other systems.

 If you do not have an on-premise installation of Spira, but instead are using a hosted subscription provided by Inflectra (or a third party company) you will not have access to the DataSyncService background service.
 In such situations, you should use the Desktop DataSync application instead.
 This application is described in Appendix 1 and can be used instead of the server-based DataSyncService.